pdelporte/inline-edit/README.md

     path('product/unit/api', views_api.ProductUnitList.as_view(), name='api-product-unit-list'),

-Of course you have to create as many API function as you need to rerieve list of values for any *select* input item
+Of course, you have to create as many API function as you need to retrieve list of values for any *select* input item

-When you double click on the information to change, an input field with the actual value is shown
+When you double-click on the information to change, an input field with the actual value is shown

 ![Picture 6!](media/documentation/images/Picture6.png)